 Go for a Sunday cycle along the La Biciruta

-Unfortunately for any cycling enthusiasts out there, Merida’s busy city streets are not particularly well adapted for use by bike.
-Thankfully, however, every Sunday many of Merida’s attractive streets are actually closed off to vehicular traffic to create a cyclists’ paradise.
+Unfortunately for any cycling enthusiasts out there, Merida’s busy city streets are not particularly well adapted for bicycle use.
+Thankfully, however, every Sunday, many of Merida’s attractive streets are actually closed off to vehicular traffic to create a cyclists’ paradise.

 Called La Biciruta or “the bike route”, this two-wheeled event is a popular pastime for locals who come out to cruise around in the sunshine on a Sunday morning.
 There’s free water and bike maintenance offered up for free along the route!